AgoraNomic/Webmastor/gadgets.md

 2. We standardize all new-line characters to `\n`.
   - _This helps standardize across operating systems._
 3. If `salt` is given, we combine the salt and plaintext (salt + newline + plaintext).
-4. We encode the text in [base 64](<https://en.wikipedia.org/wiki/Base64>).
+4. We run the bytes of the text through SHA-256 encryption.
-5. We run the text through SHA-256 encryption.
+5. We encode the result in [base 64](<https://en.wikipedia.org/wiki/Base64>) for displaying.

 You should specify the algorithm/process to recreate the hash and/or link back to this page when you make your commitment.